“A passion for working in financial markets combined with paying careful attention to details is what makes me good at what I do”

-Doug received a B.S in Finance from the University of Colorado at Boulder in 1999 and also went to University School in Cleveland.
-He resides in Ohio City and keenly participates in various associations and non-profits to revive Cleveland.
+He earned his Bachelor of Science in Finance from the University of Colorado at Boulder in 1999 and went to University School in Cleveland.
+He resides in Cleveland and participates in various associations and non-profits to help continue the revival of Cleveland.

 Carnegie Investment Counsel is a federally registered investment adviser under the Investment Advisers Act of 1940.
 Registration as an investment adviser does not imply a certain level of skill or training.
 The oral and written communications of an adviser provide you with information about which you determine to hire or retain an adviser.
 Neither the information nor any opinion expressed is to be construed as a solicitation to buy or sell a security or the provision of personalized investment, tax or legal advice.